 Student loan borrowers should look to find lenders who do not charge loan origination fees.
 These fees add no value to the loan, and can usually be avoided.

 Most Student Loan Refinancing and Consolidation companies do not charge origination or distribution fees.
-Lenders offering private student loans also have largely gone away from loan origination fees.
+Lenders offering private student loans also have started to get away from loan origination fees.
 As a result, avoiding loan fees should be fairly easy.

-At this point in time, with loan origination and distribution fees becoming increasingly rare, borrowers should view an origination fee as a red flag of sorts.
+At this point, with loan origination and distribution fees becoming increasingly rare, borrowers should view an origination fee as a red flag of sorts.
 If a lender is charging an origination fee, they should be viewed very skeptically.

 The APR Argument